 However, what are the Facebook addictions signs for business users?

 It’s true, many people use Facebook for business, which can require spending more time on the platform than usual.

-Examples of using Facebook for business includes conducting market research, responding customer questions or comments to build trust and brand awareness.
+Examples of using Facebook for business includes publishing ads, conducting market research, responding customer questions or comments to build trust and brand awareness.
 Additionally, it may require in-depth content curation.

 Bloggers may spend hours collecting ideas, seeming like borderline addiction.
 Although, it can still result in addiction if you find yourself getting sidetracked and looking at your personal stuff or sharing current thoughts that are non-work related.

 Facebook addiction is increasing because we have more access to the internet than ever before, and technology is only getting more advanced.
 With a fourth of the world using Facebook, we find it to be a great way to remain connected.

 However, it becomes a negative activity when it begins interfering with offline connections with friends, family or colleagues.
 There is a simple and straight forward Facebook Addiction Test created by Dr. Brent Conrad, a Clinical Psychologist.

 The test uses a total of 29 questions to help you determine if you are an average Facebook user, slightly addicted, or if you’re a full-blown social media addict.